virlib/Intro_to_Data_Analytics/README.md

 # Intro-to-Data-Analytics
-Delved deeper into major tools of Data Analytics using Python- Numpy, Pandas, Matplotlib
+Delved deeper into major tools of Data Analytics in Python- Numpy, Pandas, Matplotlib